edjw/sapper-tailwind-typescript-netlify-functions-starter/README.md

 cd new-folder

+npm i

 npm run dev
 # for dev

 ```

 Let me know if you use this and find it helpful (or not) in the Issues.

+Link up the Github repo from Netlify and it'll build there